vedbanerjee/test/README.md

 ## Description

 The game starts with one person giving a name of a country.
-The next person then gives another country begining with the last letter of the first person's country.
+The next person then gives another country beginning with the last letter of the first person's country.
-The thrid person gives another country begining with the last letter of the second country and so on.
+The thrid person gives another country beginning with the last letter of the second country and so on.
 Simple and a quite popular game.

 ## Features and Rules
 Whatever country you give should be a real country.